Topological Phase Transition and Geometrical Frustration in Fourier Photonic Simulator

-XY models \cite{kosterlitz_critical_1974} provide profound insights into complex dynamics in multidisciplines in condensed matter physics\cite{mallik_superfluid_2022,christodoulou_observation_2021}, machine learning \cite{chen_continuous_2003,chen_application_2014}, and continuous optimization \cite{andreasson_introduction_2020}.
-These models are characterized by continuous spin orientations on two-dimensional lattices, which host topological phase transition at finite temperature, i.e., the Berezinskii-Kosterlitz-Thouless (BKT) phase transition \cite{kosterlitz_ordering_1973}.
-Recently, it has been successfully applied to explain phase transitions in superconducting \cite{mallik_superfluid_2022} and superfluid \cite{christodoulou_observation_2021} films, being more consistent with the experimental results than the Bardeen–Cooper–Schrieffer (BCS) theory.
-To explore physical phenomena from XY models, it requires sampling spin configurations from the phase space according to Boltzmann distribution \cite{pathria_statistical_2016,landau_guide_2021}.
-Such a sampling process is computationally daunting due to the exponential increase in the amount of spin configurations with the number of spins \cite{cooper_computational_1990}.
-In addition, the energy landscape of XY models is rugged arising from the frustrated lattice geometries and assorted spin interactions, resulting in the extremely long relaxation of sampling procedure for generating effective spin configurations \cite{takeda_boltzmann_2017}.
+The XY models \cite{kosterlitz_critical_1974} provide profound insight into complex dynamics in multidisciplines in condensed matter physics \cite{mallik_superfluid_2022,christodoulou_observation_2021}, machine learning \cite{chen_continuous_2003, chen_application_2014}, and continuous optimization \cite{andreasson_introduction_2020}.
+These models are characterized by continuous spin orientations in two-dimensional lattices, which host a topological phase transition at finite temperature, that is, the Berezinskii-Kosterlitz-Thouless (BKT) phase transition \cite{kosterlitz_ordering_1973}.
+Recently, it has been successfully applied to explain phase transitions in superconducting \cite{mallik_superfluid_2022} and superfluid \cite{christodoulou_observation_2021} films, which are more consistent with the experimental results than the Bardeen–Cooper–Schrieffer (BCS) theory.
+To explore physical phenomena from XY models, sampling spin configurations from the phase space according to the Boltzmann distribution is required \cite{pathria_statistical_2016,landau_guide_2021}.
+This sampling process is computationally daunting due to the exponential increase in the number of spin configurations with the number of spins \cite{cooper_computational_1990}.
+In addition, the energy landscape of the XY models is rugged arising from frustrated lattice geometries and various spin interactions, resulting in the extremely long relaxation of sampling procedure for generating effective spin configurations \cite{takeda_boltzmann_2017}.
 As a result, the investigation of XY models is resource intensive and challenging to expand to a large scale on computers.